Fleetwood Mac: 2008–2013: Touring activity

 In March 2009, Fleetwood Mac started their "Unleashed" tour, again without Christine McVie.
 It was a greatest hits show, although album tracks such as "Storms" and "I Know I'm Not Wrong" were also played.
 During their show on 20 June 2009 in New Orleans, Louisiana, Stevie Nicks premiered part of a new song that she had written about Hurricane Katrina.
 The song was later released as "New Orleans" on Nicks's 2011 album In Your Dreams with Mick Fleetwood on drums.
 In October 2009 and November, the band toured Europe, followed by Australia and New Zealand in December.
 In October, 2002's The Very Best of Fleetwood Mac was re-released in the UK, this time using the US 2-CD track listing, entering at number six on the UK Albums Chart.
-On 1 November 2009 a one-hour documentary, Fleetwood Mac: Don't Stop, was broadcast in the UK on BBC One, featuring recent interviews with all four current band members.
+On 1 November 2009 a one-hour documentary, Fleetwood Mac: Don't Stop, was broadcast in the UK on BBC One, featuring interviews with all four of the band members at the time.
 During the documentary, Nicks gave a candid summary of the current state of her relationship with Buckingham, saying, "Maybe when we're 75 and Fleetwood Mac is a distant memory, we might be friends."

 On 6 November 2009, Fleetwood Mac played the last show of the European leg of their Unleashed tour at London's Wembley Arena.
 Christine McVie was in the audience.
 Nicks paid tribute to her from the stage to a standing ovation from the audience, saying that she thought about her former bandmate "every day", and dedicated that night's performance of "Landslide" to her.
 On 19 December 2009, Fleetwood Mac played the second-to-last show of their Unleashed tour to a sell-out crowd in New Zealand, at what was intended to be a one-off event at the TSB Bowl of Brooklands in New Plymouth.
 Tickets, after pre-sales, sold out within twelve minutes of public release.
 Another date, Sunday 20 December, was added and also sold out.
 The tour grossed $84,900,000 and was ranked No. 13 in the highest grossing worldwide tours of 2009.
 On 19 October 2010, Fleetwood Mac played a private show at the Phoenician Hotel in Scottsdale, Arizona for TPG (Texas Pacific Group).